-The agency acts as monitors and subject matter consultants for the Coordinated System of Care contract and the Bayou Health plans, which manage specialized behavioral health services.
+The agency acts as monitors and subject matter consultants for the children's Coordinated System of Care program and the Medicaid Healthy Louisiana managed care plans, which manage behavioral health services.
 OBH also delivers direct care through hospitalization and has oversight of behavioral health community-based treatment programs through the human services districts and authorities.
 Services are provided for Medicaid and non-Medicaid eligible populations.

 OBH was created by Act 384 of the 2009 Legislative Session which directed the consolidation of the offices of addictive disorders and mental health into the Office of Behavioral Health effective July 1, 2010 in order to streamline services and better address the needs of people with co-occurring mental illness and addictive disorders.
 LDH's work in implementing Act 384 was guided by stakeholders and leaders in the behavioral health field from across Louisiana who sat on the department's Office of Behavioral Health Implementation Advisory Committee.

 The mission of the Office of Behavioral Health is to work collaboratively with partners to develop and implement a comprehensive integrated system of behavioral health and healthcare, social supports, and prevention services that promote recovery and resilience for all citizens of Louisiana.
 OBH assures public behavioral health services are accessible, family-driven, have a positive impact, are culturally and clinically competent, and are delivered in partnership with all stakeholders.

 People can and do recover from mental illness and addictive disorders.
 Through the delivery of timely and person-centered, clinically effective behavioral health and healthcare and supports, citizens of Louisiana will experience positive behavioral health outcomes and contribute meaningfully to our State's growth and development.

 - This office aims to make a difference in the lives of adults and children in Louisiana.

 - People who receive proper care and a supportive environment can recover from mental illness and addiction.